DefElement/defelement.com/pages/contributing.md

 ### Defining an element
 Elements in the DefElement database are defined using a yaml file in the `elements/` folder.
-The full file for a Lagrange element is:

-{{code-include::elements/lagrange.def}}

 The entries in this yaml file are:

 <table class='bordered align-left'>